triunex/triunex/README.md

 ---

-### 📊 Stats
+## 📊 Impact & Vision

 ```
-474+ LinkedIn Followers | Founder of AI Systems | Leading Project Elysium
+474+ LinkedIn Followers | Founder of Revolutionary AI Systems
+Leading the research into efficient, cost-effective, and powerful AI
-Building the future of intelligent automation & self-evolving AI
+Building the foundation for Artificial General & Super Intelligence
+Making AI accessible, efficient, and truly autonomous
 ```

 ---

+## 🚀 The Future

+**The current AI landscape is inefficient.**

+Large models trained on massive compute, costing billions, solving generalized problems.
+We're changing that.

+At Nelieo, we're building **architectures that are smarter by design, not by brute force**.
+Where efficiency and power aren't trade-offs - they're synergies.

+**Aetherion isn't just another neural network.** It's a fundamental rethinking of how intelligence should be structured.
+It's what comes after Transformers.
+It's the architecture for AGI.

+---

-_(Most of my cutting-edge work is proprietary to Nelieo and TriuneX.
-For demos, technical discussions, or collaboration opportunities, reach out directly!)_
+_(The most cutting-edge work happens in private repositories and proprietary systems.
+For technical discussions, demonstrations of Aetherion research, collaboration opportunities, or investment inquiries, reach out directly.)_

-**Exploring**: How can we build AI that doesn't just assist, but evolves and learns autonomously?
+**Exploring the question:** How do we build AI that doesn't just match human intelligence, but fundamentally surpasses it through architectural innovation?